-Gift of approximately 35 acres of land located near the southwest corner of Haine Drive and VFW Road, Harlingen, Cameron County, Texas; and authorization for the Executive Director of Real Estate to execute all documents. instruments, and other agreements, and to take all further actions deemed necessary or advisable to acquire the property.
+43. Gift - U. T. Rio Grande Valley: Authorization to accept a gift of approximately 35 acres of land located near the southwest corner of Haine Drive and VFW Road, Harlingen, Cameron County, Texas, from the South Texas Medical Foundation, for future campus expansion southwest corner of Haine Drive and VFW Road, Harlingen, Cameron County, Texas; and authorization for the Executive instruments, and other agreements, and to take all further actions deemed necessary or advisable to acquire the property.
 The property will be used by U. T. Rio Grande Valley (UTRGV) for medical education and research, and for clinical and/or health related programs, including the construction of a facility for neurosciences.
 UTRGV must commence construction on the property within 18 months after the effective date of the donation deed, or the donor will have the right to assume ownership of the property.
 In addition, for 25 years after the effective date of the donation deed, the donor will retain the right to assume ownership of the property if it is not used for the permitted purposes.
 After the expiration of 25-year period and for an additional 20 years, the donor will have the right of first refusal to purchase the property if UTRGV decides to sell the property.
-Any proceeds received from such sale or lease will be used for the same alternative purpose as that designated for the gift.